How do you make a good life an amazing life?

 ~ with Dr. Julia A. Kalish

-Many of us feel overwhelmed by demands of “more,” “faster,” “bigger,” “sooner,” “fresher,” and “newer” but at the same time saying “NO” is often seen as negative, pessimistic, and uncooperative.
-Although our dynamic, ambitious "YES" world has given us many wonderful inventions and experiences, in many ways we've gone about as far as we can go with an exclusively YES strategy - it's time to add more NO to the mix.
+Feeling swamped by demands for “more,” “faster,” “bigger,” “sooner,” “fresher,” and “newer”?
+You’re not alone.
+Yet saying “NO” often comes off as negative, pessimistic, or uncooperative.
+Sure, our ambitious, go-getter “YES” culture has given us incredible inventions and experiences.
+But we’ve pushed that strategy as far as it can go—now it’s time to add more “NO” to the mix.

-I'm here to guide you to balance, happiness, focus, and greater productivity by strategically embracing a little more NO and a little less YES.
+I’m here to help you find balance, happiness, focus, and greater productivity by embracing a little more NO and a little less YES.
+Let’s discover how the power of “NO” can open up a whole new world of possibilities.

-I speak and provide workshops on a variety of topics including, "No is the New Yes," "Succeeding in College," "How to be Productive Without Killing Yourself," and "Where There's a Will There's a Way - Crafting the Life you Want."
+Today, I speak and lead workshops on topics like “No is the New Yes,” “Succeeding in College,” “How to be Productive Without Killing Yourself,” and “Where There’s a Will There’s a Way—Crafting the Life You Want.”

 NO comes in many shapes and sizes - Check out my blog to learn more.